-One thing I noticed is that Google’s recommendations don’t care whether you’ve already seen the movie before.
+I noticed that Google’s recommendations don’t care whether you’ve already seen the movie before.
 It’s still going to recommend it to you.
 For example, in the image above, these are all great recommendations for me, but I’d already watched them all.

-Again, this is something I expect to get better over time as Google develops its own database of your viewing habits.
+Again, this is something I expect to improve over time as Google develops its own database of viewing habits.

-There are a couple of additional features in the new Chromecast that are worth mentioning.
+A couple of additional features in the new Chromecast are worth mentioning.

-Most streaming devices have screensavers.
-That’s nothing new.
+Most streaming devices have screensavers, which is nothing new.

 If you use Google Photos, you can change your screensaver so a slideshow of your memories with just a simple setting change.
 There’s also an ‘art gallery’ mode that will display famous paintings when your screensaver turns on.

-You can also enable the local weather straight from the settings menu as well.
-Hopefully this feature will make it’s way into Android TV so you won’t need a separate weather app anymore.
+You can also enable the local weather straight from the settings menu.
+Hopefully, this feature will make its way into Android TV, so you won’t need a separate weather app anymore.